nosqlbench/nosqlbench/engine-cli/src/main/resources/docker-metrics.md

 # docker-metrics

 Enlist nosqlbench to stand up your metrics infrastructure using a local docker runtime:

     --docker-metrics

 When this option is set, nosqlbench will start graphite, prometheus, and grafana dockers (if-needed) automatically on your local system , configure them to work together, and point nosqlbench to send metrics and annotations to the system automatically.

-The inclued NoSQLBench dashboard uses the default grafana credentials of admin:admin.
+The included NoSQLBench dashboard uses the default grafana credentials of admin:admin.
 You can find this dashboard by browsing to the "manage dashboards" section of grafana.

 # remote docker-metrics

 It is possible to use `--docker-metrics` to set up a metrics collector